gtema/openstack/doc/src/osc.md

 Service commands

 A service is an OpenStack web service that you can access through a URL, i.e. an endpoint.

+You can create, list, show details for, update, and delete services.
+When you create or update a service, you can enable the service, which causes it and its endpoints to appear in the service catalog.

 **Usage:** `osc identity service <COMMAND>`